andrewshell/blog-asdo-gatsby/src/posts/music-media-mood.md

 Consuming media is like turning steel into a magnet.
 You rub a magnet over the steel in the same direction over and over again.
 Eventually, it becomes magnetized.

-You need to guard your attention and understand how what you're hearing, reading, and watching are affecting you.
+You need to guard your attention and understand how what you're hearing, reading, and watching is affecting you.